-This webinar describes the physiological aspects of balance and how the aging process affects balance.
-Risk factors for falls in the aging population are discussed.
-The normal components of balance are identified, and a description of how the aging process alters these components over time is discussed.
-The instructor presents evidence-based, reliable methods of balance examinations.
+Review the physiological aspects of balance and how the aging process affects balance.
+Identify risk factors for falls and include testing of the normal components of balance to personalize interventions for individuals.
 Interventions including exercise and functional activities to promote balance and reduce falls are described.
-A discussion of current evidence indicates the effectiveness of the interventions presented, with recommendations for program design to achieve functional outcomes with balance rehabilitation.
+Discuss current evidence on effectiveness of fall prevention interventions presented and make recommendations for program design to achieve functional outcomes for people with balance deficits.

 At the end of this course, the participant will be able to:

-- Describe evidence-based balance tests to determine falls risk in elderly persons.
+3. Perform and interpret results of evidence-based balance exams to determine falls risk in elderly persons.